JohnBinford/AppleWood-Pointe/readme.md

 - I noted a nice air compressor in the "vault" near the door.
-(There is a hose real on teh ceiling.)
+(There is a hose real on the ceiling.)

 ## Submissions from residents!

 ### Two sample tool submissions from Eric S.